 George W. Robinson had a vision.
 He came home from World War II with nothing but the clothes on his back and apprenticed for a farmer before beginning the journey that has left a legacy in his name.

-In 1947, after a two-year service in the military, George “Bill” ventured to Pennsylvania with his brother John Myers, where they rented a 24’24 building in the rural town of Kreamer for $12 per month.
+In 1947, after two years overseas in WWII, George “Bill” ventured to Pennsylvania with his brother John Myers, where they rented a 24’x24' building in the rural town of Kreamer for $12 per month.
 There, they established their business as a feed dealer called Robinson & Myers, a company whose largest asset at the time was a single 1937 Ford pick-up truck worth $240.
 The business expanded over the next few years and though George acquired sole ownership in 1949, he referred to a moment in 1950 as the “most important event in his career” – when he met his soon-to-be wife, Doris Sharadin.
 He explained that she wasn’t initially impressed with him (especially his square-dancing skills), and that he knew “Kreamer Feed would not be what it is today if it had not been for her dedication, help, and understanding throughout the years.”

 Doris and George began their family in 1953 and all seven children earned their spending money by working at the feed mill or raising poultry.
 The financial worth of both his personal and business assets was just over $17,000 that year.
 In 1956, the company began their adventure in poultry contracting and today, works closely with their sister company BJE Poultry, a farm and poultry contracting business located steps from the doors of what is now “Kreamer Feed”.
 The beauty of the partnership between BJE Poultry and Kreamer Feed is that each of the businesses is the other’s largest customer.

 By 1962, George had 11 full-time employees and two bulk delivery trucks suited for taking feed from Kreamer to farms nearby.
 The mill was at this time able to pellet their own feed, and the company added office and retail store spaces which was subsequently named “The Kreamer Feed Store.”
 By 1967, the bulk feed fleet had grown to three trucks and had sales of $2,304,549 from 22,190 tons delivered.
 Today, there is a complete milling and grain-receiving set up; the company is equipped to receive, manufacture, and deliver feed in both bulk quantities and bags.
-Many additions and investments in the staff and equipment have enabled the company to serve the farmers and customers for over 70 years with premium products and exemplary customer service and quality.
+Many additions and investments in the staff and equipment have enabled the company to serve the farmers and customers for almost 75 years with premium products, two nationwide brands, and exemplary customer service & quality.